-I knew when we started the One Room Challenge, trying to finish both a pantry and a kitchen makeover in just six short weeks would create a tight timeline.
+I knew when we started the One Room Challenge, trying to finish both a pantry and a kitchen makeover in six short weeks would create a tight timeline.

-and we changed out the builder grade light for a new chandelier as well.
+We changed out the builder grade light for a new chandelier as well.

 The new and improved pet feeding station made a huge difference almost immediately.

-Once all those pieces were in place, we started the process of decluttering and reorganizing the dish side of the pantry, the dry goods side of the pantry and the party drawers too.
-Here’s a look at the dish side of the pantry before…
+Once all those pieces were in place, we started the process of decluttering.
+In addition, we reorganized the dish side of the pantry, the dry goods side of the pantry and the party drawers too.

 Here’s a look at the dry goods side of the pantry before…

 Other than planking and painting the walls, painting the kitchen cabinets and painting the hardware, we were essentially keeping everything else about the kitchen the same.

 But the minute the planks went on the wall, I knew we had made the right decision.

 It was so severe the orthopedic surgeon told us the injury was consistent with someone that had fallen off the top of a ladder or a small building.

 Needless to say, losing S during the One Room Challenge and during the busiest time of the year has been an enormous loss.

-The house was in complete disarray and it’s so hard to let people see you at your worst, you know?
+The house was in complete disarray.
+It’s so hard to let people see you at your worst, you know?

 My Dad did everything from build us wheelchair ramps to bring us groceries to help finish projects around the kitchen.

-My Mom helped to source last minute materials, give the kitchen desk a makeover and upholster the desk chair too.
+My Mom helped source last minute materials, give the kitchen desk a makeover and upholster the desk chair too.

 In fact, nearly every day since the injury we’ve had people join Team Crowned Goat to help alleviate big worries and small ones.